+Besides the usage of Git and remote repositories as version control systems, there are also further relevant aspects that determine the reproducibility of analytic code when using open-source software such as R. To complement the introduction and discussion on Git in this manuscript, section 2 (Reproducible computation environments in R) in the Supplementary Material provides a few further considerations addressing the computational reproducibility when using R.

 Git was primarily designed to work with source code files and works best for plain, text-based documents such as programming code, rich text format (RTF), Markdown or LaTex files.
-There are limitations when it comes to tracking binary files like Word (.docx) and Excel (.xlsx) as these need to be interpreted by a program or a hardware processor.19 While it can be still useful to track versions of these file types using Git, it is important to recognize that modifications in such documents can’t be easily inspected using RStudio or GitHub.
+There are limitations when it comes to tracking binary files like Word (.docx) and Excel (.xlsx) as these need to be interpreted by a program or a hardware processor.18 While it can be still useful to track versions of these file types using Git, it is important to recognize that modifications in such documents can’t be easily inspected using RStudio or GitHub.

-Moreover, when working with remote repositories, it is of utmost importance to ensure that sensitive information (such as passwords or patient-level data) are not accidentally shared.
-To prevent this, we recommend specifying such files in the .gitignore file before making the very first commit or, more preferably, not storing them in the project directory in the first place.

 Despite the potential initial complexities to get acquainted with the Git workflow, distributed VCS and code sharing provide unique advantages, such as a full audit trail of which changes were made by whom, when and why.
+Remote repositories are ideal platforms to deploy and archive scripts and documents, facilitate collaboration and make it very convenient to share code.
+While the access to the final version of the programming code along with the source data is sufficient for external reproducibility, the tracking of changes over time enables a study team to comprehend and resolve errors more efficiently.
+Similar to tracking changes and amendments of a study protocol, an external audience also benefits from a complete audit trail through a better understanding of the documented scientific rationale behind specific changes, the identification of implemented quality control processes (e.g., code reviews) and the tracking of contributions of different collaborators to the codebase.

-Git makes it easier for users to go back to any snapshot and resolve errors more efficiently.
-Further, remote repositories are ideal platforms to deploy and archive scripts and documents, facilitate collaboration and make it very convenient to share code.
-Although data sharing is unfortunately often prohibited due to privacy and legal reasons, many databases have been mapped to common data models like OMOP28, Sentinel29 and PCORnet30, which makes shared code interoperable even without direct access to the same data source.
-Finally, code sharing can enable researchers to learn from each other, build trust31, expedite the uptake of novel methodologies and knowledge exchange and decrease unnecessary redundancies through sharing of code libraries, functions and algorithms.
+Although data sharing is unfortunately often prohibited due to privacy and legal reasons, many databases have been mapped to common data models like OMOP27, Sentinel28, PCORnet29 and ConcePTION30, which makes shared code interoperable even without direct access to the same data source.
+Moreover, many larger research data sources have already provided synthetic data using identical formats and variable names while protecting patient privacy (e.g., Medicare Claims Synthetic Public Use Files).31 Authors may also include a sample of dummy data to give readers a better understanding of the underlying source code and enhance transparency, but, by definition, reproducibility can only be achieved by having access to real data.

+Finally, code sharing can enable researchers to learn from each other, build trust32, expedite the uptake of novel methodologies and knowledge exchange and decrease unnecessary redundancies through sharing of code libraries, functions and algorithms.
+Git was primarily designed for version control and development of analytic code by statisticians and programmers, but may also benefit other members of a RWE generation team through the centralized deployment, tracking and version control of study documents as well as project management tools which have become standard among established remote repository platforms.
+While Git offers substantial benefits for collaboration, reproducibility, and transparency in RWE teams, challenges can arise in its adoption, particularly related to merging conflicts, steep learning curves, and maintaining consistent usage practices across team members.